 Day 2: It was only the morning after that we realised how crazy blue the sea water was.
 We had breakfast with our feet dangling in the water, then made our way to Zadar.
 It's a nice city overall, but we were especially excited about the music produced by the sea organ.
+Feeling intrigued?
+My blogger friend Stefan explains how that works, while throwing in some other recommendations as well on his travel blog.
 At the end of the day, we took the bus to Plitvice and slept in a guesthouse close to the national park.

 Day 3: We walked the entire day through Plitvice National Park, which is won-der-ful with all its little waterfalls and blue lakes.
 It was only day 3 and I had already fallen in love with Croatia.
 We slept in the same guesthouse as the night before.

 Day 4: Mostly hitchhiking, we made our way to Rijeka, an important seaport town.
 We walked through the Korzo (the major pedestrian shopping street) and climbed the 561 steps of the Petar Kruzic stairway up to the Church of Our Lady of Trsat.
 We spent the evening with our super welcoming Couchsurfing host.

 Day 5: The day after, our host took us to Krk, an islet close to Rijeka where, after some sunbathing and swimming, we had loads of fun on the mud beach. *Mud fight!*